nwsw/nwcplugin-api/api/nwc.drawpos.md

 local myDrawPos = nwc.drawpos.new()
 ```

-Any `drawpos` object must be used in `user:predraw` or `user:draw` contexts.
-They are not active on other contexts.
+Any `drawpos` object can only be used in `user,predraw` or `user,draw` contexts.
+They are not active in any other context.

 The following methods are provided by the `drawpos` object: